nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 For much of week 29, I was out of pocket not feeling well so not many updates were made during this time.

+During weeks 30 through 34, I had several events and many meetings to attend to.
+There is not as much to report, but some summaries are included below.

 ### Updating and Releasing BF Bib Report Form v2

 During the massive merging party, preparing for the latest 2.x release of the form, a few functions were not well tested enough to know they were incorrectly implemented.
 I'm pretty sure this was a result of interrupted development that was not followed-up and validated properly.
 This required pushing some quick-fix commits.